 8. Fewston Reservoir, Washburn Valley

 Fewston Reservoir is another of the delightful reservoirs and places to walk in the Washburn Valley area.
-Located 10 miles from Harrogate and north of Otley this reservoir can be found just off the A59.
-The areas of Harrogate and Otley are very picturesque and beautiful so it is easy to see why these set of reservoirs made it onto the list.
+Located 10 miles from Harrogate and north of Otley, this reservoir can be found just off the A59.
+The areas of Harrogate and Otley are very picturesque and beautiful so it is easy to see why these sets of reservoirs made it onto the list.